 • Create a tally poster to track the number of donated packages, so customers can see their donations making a difference.

-BEDFORD and PORTSMOUTH, NH – Thanks to donations from cookie customers, veterans’ groups, and Girl Scout troops, Girl Scouts of the Green and White Mountains loaded 986 cases of Girl Scout Cookies at their Bedford headquarters onto a moving van bound for Pease Air National Guard Base in Portsmouth April 18.
+In 2013, thanks to donations from cookie customers, veterans’ groups, and Girl Scout troops, Girl Scouts of the Green and White Mountains donated 9,593 packages of Girl Scout Cookies to military personnel.

 Through the Family Readiness Program at Pease ANGB, cookies will be distributed to military personnel here and abroad.

-This year Girl Scouts in Girl Scouts of the Green and White Mountains, serving New Hampshire and Vermont, sold 1,561,621 packages of Girl Scout Cookies.
+This year Girl Scouts in Girl Scouts of the Green and White Mountains, serving New Hampshire and Vermont, sold a total of 1,330,878 packages or 110,906 cases of Girl Scout Cookies.
 All of the proceeds support local Girl Scouts.
 Girls earn Cookie Dough to use for camp or programs, troops earn a portion for their activities, and the rest enables the Council to offer hundreds of programs to girls each year, and day and resident camp opportunities.

-Girl Scouts is celebrating 100 years of building girls of courage, confidence, and character, who make the world a better place.
-Girl Scouts of the Green and White Mountains serves 15,600 girls across New Hampshire and Vermont, thanks to 5,300 volunteers.
+Girl Scouting builds girls of courage, confidence, and character, who make the world a better place.
+Girl Scouts of the Green and White Mountains serves 12,300 girls across New Hampshire and Vermont, thanks to 5,000 volunteers.